-There are hundreds of routes to becoming a digital nomad, from Graphic Design to Freelance Writing to Teaching English to pretty much anything else that can be done using only a laptop and a solid internet connection.
+There are hundreds of routes to becoming a digital nomad.
+From Graphic Design to Freelance Writing to Teaching English - anything that can be done using only a laptop and a solid internet connection.

-It's impossible to list all the skills you'll ever need as they differ from person to person, but one skill I'd say is useful for over 80% of nomads — SEO.
+It's impossible to list all the skills you'll need as they differ from person to person.
+However, one skill that's useful for over 80% of nomads — SEO.

 Watch videos, read books, listen to podcasts.
 Become an SEO ninja and you'll be able to turn your hand to any number of jobs.

-Obviously, if your path lies elsewhere — mentoring online, editing videos, etc then SEO may not be so useful, but it's still a very handy skill to master.
+If you're doing something else — teaching online, editing videos, etc then SEO may not be so useful.
+It's still a very handy skill to master though.